-CDCs, SAC programs, and 24/7 Centers provide up to 10 weekdays of vacation time for families.
-To receive this benefit, families must notify the CYP at least 30 days in advance.
-Vacation days will be deducted in blocks of 5 or 10 and must be consecutive days.
-The vacation period can begin any day of the week.
+CDCs, SAC programs, and 24/7 Centers provide up to 10 days of vacation time for families.
+To receive this benefit, families must notify the CYP at least 30 days in advance and take the time off in a block of either 5 or 10 consecutive days.
+CYPs are unable to offer the vacation discount for a block of fewer than 5 days, but the vacation period can begin any day of the week.

-Please note that FCC Providers may offer vacation discounts but are not required to offer this benefit.
-Please talk with your FCC Provider for details.
+Please note that CDH Providers may offer vacation discounts but are not required to offer this benefit.
+Please talk with your CDH Provider for details.